-- 21A.02 The Ironworkers Supplementary Pension Trust Fund shall be administered as a Group RRSP by the Trust Administrator, who shall receive contributions as noted in 21A.01 above and who shall credit the amounts received to the individual accounts established for the Employees.
-Each employee will have credited to his/her account the full amount of the contribution submitted on his/her behalf.
-Each employee will be responsible for directing the Trust Administrator to invest contributions made on the individual's behalf into his/her choice of the investment options available through the Trust Administrator.
-Administration fees charged by the Trust Administrator in respect to each employee's account will be paid directly from that employee's account or by such other arrangement as may be acceptable to the Trust Administrator. - 21A.03 The choice of Trust Administrator shall be reviewed once each year by the Co-Chairmen of the Ironworkers Structural Trade Division Negotiating Committee and the

-Business Managers of Local Unions #720 and #725.
-Both Business Managers plus at least one of the Trade Division Co-Chairmen must be in agreement to change the Trust Administrator.

-- 21A.04 Pension benefits paid out for each employee will be determined solely by that employee, based on the balance of his RRSP account at the time he/she chooses to retire, provided such payments comply with all Federal and Provincial legislation pertaining to Registered Retirement Savings Plans. - 21A.05 Contributions to this Fund will be made solely by the Employee and all such remittances sent to the Fund on behalf of an Employee will be considered a payment of wages.
-The Employer's liability to this Fund shall be limited to remittance of the above noted contributions in the manner and at the times set out herein. - 21A.06 The rights of the Union to take action on behalf of its Member(s) for failure to make payments to the Ironworkers Supplementary Pension Trust Fund, as required by this Article, shall be the same as their rights to take action in respect to a failure to pay wages.
+- The Ironworkers Supplementary Pension Trust Fund shall be administered as a Group RRSP by the Trust Administrator, who shall receive contributions as noted in 21A.01 above and who shall credit the amounts received to the individual accounts established for the Employees.
+Each employee will have credited to their account the full amount of the contribution submitted on their behalf.
+Each employee will be responsible for directing the Trust Administrator to invest contributions made on their behalf into their choice of the investment options available through the Trust Administrator.
+Administration fees charged by the Trust Administrator in respect to each employee's account will be paid directly from that employee's account or by such other arrangement as may be acceptable to the Trust Administrator. - 21A.03 The choice of Trust Administrator shall be reviewed once each year by the Co-Chairmen of the Ironworkers Structural Trade Division Negotiating Committee and the Business Managers of Local Unions #720 and #725.
+Both Business Managers plus at least one of the Trade Division Co-Chairmen must be in agreement to change the Trust Administrator. - Pension benefits paid out for each employee will be determined solely by that employee, based on the balance of their RRSP account at the time the worker/ chooses to retire, provided such payments comply with all Federal and Provincial legislation pertaining to Registered Retirement Savings Plans. - 21A.05 Contributions to this Fund will be made solely by the Employee and all such remittances sent to the Fund on behalf of an Employee will be considered a payment of wages.
+The Employer's liability to this Fund shall be limited to remittance of the above noted contributions in the manner and at the times set out herein. - The rights of the Union to take action on behalf of its Member(s) for failure to make payments to the Ironworkers Supplementary Pension Trust Fund, as required by this Article, shall be the same as their rights to take action in respect to a failure to pay wages.